Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 You will have GREAT difficulty asking other force fields to allow you to look at high energied molecular models.
 If you are fast enough at hitting the "CONTINUE" button, you can stop the QVBMM force field routine, regularly and whenever you wish, in order to gain these intimate insights into the way angles and bonds change as the model moves towards its nearest minimum energy.
 After saving the "snapshot", you simply resume the structure energy minimization routine.

-Of course, once you are doing a batch minimization you don't have to be there while STR3DI323 does its job.
-For people, like teachers who are handling a molecular modeling class, this is an excellent way to minimize the energies of a bundle of crude structures that were generated by a group of students, outside of class time, while you attend to other matters, or amuse yourself otherwise.
-Researchers or teachers can take a template, like tetrahydropyran, rapidly draw/fashion 20 monosaccharides, then minimize their energies while they are busy doing other things.
+Of course, once you are doing a batch minimization you don't have to be there while StruMM3D3 does its job.
+For people like teachers who are handling a molecular modeling class, this is an excellent way to minimize the energies of a bundle of crude structures that were generated by a group of students, outside of class time, while you attend to other matters, or amuse yourself otherwise.
+Researchers, or teachers, can take a template, like tetrahydropyran, rapidly draw/fashion 20 monosaccharides, then minimize their energies while they are busy doing other things.

 Return to the menu